Agbedeyisegun/Ingryd_system_backup_Project/README.md

 ### Description

 - Generates a final report that tabulates preceding details and emails the report to `martin.mato@ingrydacademy.com`.
-- Requires the installation of `mutt` for email functionality.
+- The installation of `mutt` for email functionality is required.

 ## Note